 For more information – please do check out the announcement from the IRS website.

 Covid-19 UPDATE: January 29, 2021

-This is an update to our previous statement on the ongoing Covid-19 pandemic.
+This is an update to our previous statement on the ongoing Covid-19 pandemic

-Our primary concern remains keeping you, our staff and our community as safe as possible during this outbreak.
+Our primary concern remains keeping you, our staff and our community as safe as possible during the pandemic.
 We encourage you all to continue to abide by guidelines set by the Santa Clara County Health Department, the State of California Health Department, the WHO and the CDC.

 We are humbled and grateful for the outpouring of understanding and support from everyone, and we will continue to do our level best to process your tax returns and answer questions in the meantime.
 Please take care of yourselves and your families!